katebeavis/gatsby-blog/src/blog/testing-http-requests-in-rails-with-vcr.md

 ---
 title: 'Testing HTTP requests in Rails with VCR'
-date: '2017-07-15'
+date: '2017-01-15'
 tags: ['ruby', 'rails', 'testing']
+excerpt: 'A guide to setting up the VCR gem in Rails to test HTTP requests.'
+readTime: '4 minutes'
 ---

-#### A guide to setting up the VCR gem in Rails to test HTTP requests.

 Recently I was working on a [project](https://github.com/katebeavis/pr-hero/) that relied heavily on the Github API which meant that when I was running tests, I was hitting the API every time.
 Now for authenticated requests, the rate limit was set at 5,000 hits per hour - I am a believer in testing as much as you can, but I don’t think even I could hit that limit!